joshburgess/inferno-most-fp-demo/README.md

 ## Notes:

-### Two Separate Branches
+### Three Separate Branches

 This repository features two separate branches showing the same concept:

-`javascript`: This branch uses a plain JS object to store the global app state.
+1. `javascript`: This branch uses a plain JS object to store the global app state.
 This is the default branch you will be on when first cloning the repository.
 There is no master branch.

-`mori`: This branch uses a mori hashMap (an immutable & persistent data structure) to store the global app state. [mori](https://github.com/swannodette/mori) is similar to [immutable-js](https://github.com/facebook/immutable-js), but features a more functional API & better performance.
+2. `mori`: This branch uses a mori hashMap (an immutable & persistent data structure) to store the global app state. [mori](https://github.com/swannodette/mori) is similar to [immutable-js](https://github.com/facebook/immutable-js), but features a more functional API & better performance.

+3. `event-streams`: This branch is a continuation of the `javascript` branch demonstrating how the architecture could be rewritten to use event streams for handling events rather than directly assigning handlers to the components.
+This helps to further decouple events from component rendering and opens up new possibilities via composition & transformation of streams.

 You are currently viewing the `javascript` branch.